 The IPC determines the advertising requirements at IPC Games.

-The World Para Swimming Uniform and Equipment Advertising Regulations (located on the World Para Swimming website) outline the advertising permitted by World Para Swimming at IPC Competitions.
-During all other World Para Swimming Recognised Competitions (except IPC Games), unless Competition specific advertising requirements exist, the IPC and, with the approval of the IPC the relevant LOC, shall adopt the applicable advertising requirements.
+The World Para Swimming Uniform and Equipment Advertising Regulations (located on the World Para Swimming website) outline the advertising permitted by World Para Swimming at World Para Swimming Championships.
+During all other World Para Swimming Recognised Competitions (except IPC Games), unless Competition specific advertising requirements exist, the IPC and, with the approval of the IPC, the relevant LOC, shall adopt the applicable advertising requirements.

 For all World Para Swimming Recognised Competitions: